Fishing - Fall Crappie Bait Selection Tips

 Fall crappie fishing is not static.
 It changes as temperatures fall, weather fronts move through, and daylight shortens.
 Water temperature affects metabolism, feeding windows, and the depth at which fish are most likely to hold.

 Early fall may still resemble late summer in some lakes.
 Fish can remain deeper, and bait may not yet be fully concentrated.
 As cooling continues, crappie often become more willing to move shallower or hold in transitional areas where they can feed efficiently.
-A short warm spell may push fish slightly shallower again, while a sudden cold front can send them back toward more stable depths.
+A brief warm spell may push fish slightly shallower again, while a sudden cold front can send them back toward more stable depths.

 Preparing Gear Before Winter Arrives